pepmartinez/keuss/docusaurus/docs/04-Usage/05-buckets.md

 Up to version 1.4.X all backends worked in the same way, one element at a time: pushing and popping elements fired one or more operations per element on the underlying storage.
 This means the bottleneck would end up being the storage's I/O; redis and mongo both allow quite high I/O rates, enough to work at thousands of operations per second.
 Still, the limit was there.

-Starting with v1.5.2 keuss includes 2 backends that do not share this limitation: they work by packing many elements inside a single 'storage unit'.
+Starting with v1.5.2 Keuss includes 2 backends that do not share this limitation: they work by packing many elements inside a single 'storage unit'.
 Sure enough, this adds some complexity and extra risks, but the throughput improvement is staggering: on mongodb it goes from 3-4 Ktps to 35-40Ktps, and the bottleneck shifted from mongod to the client's cpu, busy serializing and deserializing payloads.

 Two bucked-based backends were added, both based on mongodb: [bucket-mongo](#bucket-mongo) and [bucket-mongo-safe](#bucket-mongo-safe).
-Both are usable, but there is little gain on using fhe first over the second: `bucket-mongo` was used as a prototyping area, and although perfectly usable, it turned out `bucket-mongo-safe` is better in almost every aspect: it provides better guarantees and more features, at about the same performance.
+Both are usable, but there is little gain on using the first over the second: `bucket-mongo` was used as a prototyping area, and although perfectly usable, it turned out `bucket-mongo-safe` is better in almost every aspect: it provides better guarantees and more features, at about the same performance.

 Starting with v1.7.0, `bucket-mongo` has been removed: it provided virtually no benefit over `bucket-mongo-safe` and had some clear disadvantages; as a consequence, it was deemed unneeded and redundant